 With the increase in mobile usage worldwide, responsive web design has become critical for multilingual businesses seeking to reach a diverse audience.

-Designers must ensure that websites are easily accessible and visually appealing on a variety of devices, including smartphones, tablets, and desktop computers.
+Designers must ensure that websites are easily accessible and visually appealing on various devices, including smartphones, tablets, and desktop computers.

 A responsive design automatically adapts to different screen sizes and resolutions, providing an optimal user experience regardless of how the site is accessed.